Warehouse Audit Guide: Types, Areas & Best Practices

-While auditing can get a bit in-depth, the process is usually fairly straightforward.
+While auditing can get a bit in-depth, you'll find the process is usually fairly straightforward.
 Having said that, as technology grows and expands across industries, the way audits are performed is indeed quickly changing.
-For most companies, it would be wise to outsource this process to a third-party that specializes in warehouse auditing as they will likely have all of the tools and means necessary to get the audit completed quickly.
+If you lack in-house expertise, it would be wise to outsource this process to a third-party that specializes in warehouse auditing, as they will likely have all of the tools and means necessary to get your audit completed quickly.

 Regardless of whether you outsource this assessment or you already have an in-house auditing team to handle it, there is some basic knowledge you want to equip yourself with before getting started.